hl2guide/combined-adblock-lists/README.md

 A combined filter list of the very best cosmetic rules for use in Adblockers like **uBlock Origin** and **Adguard**.

+- Python code runs on GitHub directly using GitHub Actions
+- Updates every 4 hours, every day
+- Includes specific filters lists from _Brave_, _uBlock_, _YouTube_, _AdGuard_, _EasyList_, _EasyPrivacy_
+    - (can be viewed in the `create_list.py` file.)
-_All domain blocking rules are excluded from the list._
+- All domain blocking rules are excluded from the list
+- Duplicate lines are ignored and the list is sorted
+- The list is approximately 10MB in size

-Direct raw text link:
+## Direct raw text link

 ```
 https://raw.githubusercontent.com/hl2guide/combined-adblock-lists/refs/heads/main/cosmetic_combined_filterlist.txt